jnidzwetzki/crypto-bot/README.md

 After the configuration is done, you can start the `EMABot` or the `DonchianBot`.

+# Strategies
+The bot implements two strategies at the moment.

+## EMA Bot
+The EMA bot uses three simple moving averages with different lengths.
+A buy is triggered when `ema short > ema middle > ema long` and a sell is triggerd when the `ema middle < ema long`.

+## Donchian bot
+The Donchaian bot calculated the [Donchian channel](https://en.wikipedia.org/wiki/Donchian_channel) for a given time interval.
+A buy is triggered when the price touches upper channel, a sell is triggered when the lower channel is touched.

 # Changelog
 You will find the changelog of the project [here](https://github.com/jnidzwetzki/crypto-bot/blob/master/CHANGELOG.md).